 When we think of trees, what comes to mind?
 Swaying limbs and fluttering leaves in the breeze?
 A hammock?
 Shade?
 This imagery is true for many trees, but their forms vary widely.
-There are shrubs shown here that are trained as small trees, and other trees when small look like a shrub until many years of growth produces a multi-trunk tree.
-That is another difference; multi-trunk trees have, as the name suggests, multiple trunks coming from the base, as olive trees will naturally do on their own.
-Some trees that naturally grow into multi-trunk specimens can be trained early on in the nurseries to become what the industry calls "standards", a single-trunk tree as we are all familiar with in the landscape.
-Certainly, numerous trees naturally grow as standards, which require little to maintain single trunk form.
+There are shrubs shown here that are trained as small trees, and other trees when small look like shrubs until many years of growth produces a multi-trunk tree.
+That is another difference; multi-trunk trees have, as the name suggests, multiple trunks coming from their bases, as olive trees will naturally do on their own.
+Some trees that grow into multi-trunk specimens can be trained early on in the nurseries to become what the industry calls "standards", a single-trunk tree as we are all familiar with in the landscape.
+Certainly, numerous trees naturally grow as standards, which require little to maintain single trunk forms.
 Attempting to make them into a multi-trunk will end with a badly formed tree.
 What all this means is that designers should consider how a tree naturally forms and work with that form in their designs.
 Forcing only means higher maintenance, and few clients desire the compounding cost impact over time.

 The trees listed here are primarily categorized as evergreen (keeping their leaves all year round while shedding old ones), deciduous (loosing their leaves in a season, which includes both summer and winter dormancies), and conifers, such as pines and redwoods.
 What is missing are palms.
 I and other arborists do not consider palms as trees but grasses due to their monocotyledon classification and by extension their performance.
 For example, they do little to contribute to forest canopy unless planted in tightly placed groves, which I encourage as a designer for the right project.
-For the purpose of this blog, see palms and other monocotyledons under grasses in the plants menu.
+For the purpose of this blog, see palms and other monocotyledons under grasses in the plants menu below.